ConduitNetwork/docs/integration_guides/Clouds/azure/scalesets.rst

 #.
 Update the threshold settings.
 #.
 Select :guilabel:`APPLY`

    ..
-NOTE:: Morpheus will sync in changes to a scale sets threshold settings if the settings are edited in Azure.
+NOTE:: Conduit will sync in changes to a scale sets threshold settings if the settings are edited in Azure.